Deducteam/Construkti/README.md

 ### Benchmark

 You can test Construkti on `hol-lib.dk` and `hol-lib.lp`, that contain the proofs of theorems in propositional, first-order and higher-order logics, including classical theorems.
+After translation, `hol-lib_c.dk` and `hol-lib_c.lp` only contain intuitionistic proofs.